erdiolmezogullari/TSNE-Embedding-Visualisation/README.md

     |-- index.html <-- The GUI of the Viewer (Do not touch, unless you know what youre doing)
     |-- LICENSE
     |-- main.py <-- Executable to generate embedding data from command line args
-    |-- oss_data <-- required by the visualisation project
+    |-- oss_data/output <-- required by the visualisation project
     |   |-- oss_demo_projector_config.json <-- all configuration files are stored here, this is modified by main.py automatically
     |   |-- sprites.png <-- sprites for the demo
     |   `-- tensor.bytes <-- embeddings array for the demo